MLGMAG/Spring_CRUD/README.md

 # Spring_CRUD
-Необходимо создать веб-приложение, которое позволяет:
+You need to create a web application that allows you to:

-1. Выполнять регистрацию пользоваталей
+1. Perform user registration

-2. Выполнять авторизацию пользователей
+2. Authorize users

-3. Выполнять CRUD операции над следующими объектами:
+3. Perform CRUD operations on the following objects:

 ==========================